buddhist-uni/buddhist-uni.github.io/_content/essays/interview-with-ajahn-brahm_brahm.md

 we have for monks, women would flourish.
 That’s why we have to work really hard.

-In this interview, Ajahn Brahm explains why granting bhikkhuni ordinations is good for Buddhism in Thailand and the West.
+In this interview, Ajahn Brahm explains why granting Bhikkhuni ordinations is good for Buddhism in both Thailand and the West.